Vintage Gelatin Silver Print

 17-Tel UFF 386.258

-After Fellini based his character 'Paparazzo' on Secchiaroli, in La Dolce Vita, his reputation soared.
-Various filmmakers and stars, including Marcello Mastroianni and Sophia Loren, used him as their personal photographer, and in this capacity Secchiaroli turned into the star's companion and confidante.
+Basing Fellini's character 'Paparazzo' on Secchiaroli, after La Dolce Vita came out, Secchiaroli's reputation soared.
+Various filmmakers and stars, including Marcello Mastroianni and Sophia Loren, used him as their personal photographer, in this capacity Secchiaroli turned into the star's companion and confidante.
 Ironically, a film that reflected Paparazzo's-- and thus Secchiaroli's-- 'other' or 'outsider' status in the celebrity world was enough to grant him unrestrained access inside it.
 For the next twenty years, Sophia Loren took Secchiaroli with her around the world, and on these voyages the former was privy to snap the portraits of many other international stars.
 Retiring in 1983, Secchiaroli saw three solo exhibitions of his work at such notable places as the Photology Gallery in Milan and the Palazzo delle Stelline.

 In this photograph Bardot relaxes between takes for Jean Luc Godard's 1963 film, Le Mepris.
-This was one of the first films in which Bardot gets to play a more serious role.
+This was one of the first films in which Bardot gets to play a more serious role, quoted as one of the best performances of a disgruntled housewife.
 Starring alongside Michel Piccoli and Fritz Lang, Bardot moves from feelings of tenderness to contempt for her script-writer husband (Piccoli).
 Piccoli had been liaising with an American film producer and a German director (Lang acting as himself) on commercialising the script to a modern version of Homer's Odyssey.
 Early in the film, Bardot ends up feeling taken advantage of when it seems Piccoli is using her beauty to seduce the producer in order to glean more money for his re-scripting of the Odyssey.
 Eventually, Bardot and the producer are killed in a car crash which symbolically frees Piccoli from film script writing to follow his less lucrative but more creative passion for theatre script writing.

-The photos Secchiaroli took with free reign on legendary Cinecitta studio sets, offer glimpses into a world film goers are not allowed.
+The photos Secchiaroli took with free reign on legendary studio sets such as the Cine Citta, offer glimpses into a world film goers cannot access.
 In the photographs of Brigitte Bardot on the set of Jean Luc Godard's Le Mepris, not only can we see the talent of Secchiaroli as a photographer but we are also afforded a glimpse into Jean Luc Godard's creative process via the body of Bardot.
 Through Secchiaroli's unconventional voyeurism, we are afforded a one of a kind perspective on the making of a masterpiece.